University of the Philippines Diliman: Campus events

-Two of the most-awaited events inside the campus are the Lantern Parade, held in the last week before the Christmas break, and the U.P.
-Fair, held every February (for 2025, it will be held on April).
-During the Lantern Parade, the individual colleges as well as groups within U.P.D. create Christmas lanterns and floats and parade around the Academic Oval, culminating in a lengthy program held in front of the Amphitheater capped off by a massive fireworks display.
-In recent years the event has become so popular even outside of UP that media outlets and major Manila television networks regularly send crews to broadcast the event live.
+The Lantern Parade is held in the last week before the Christmas break, and the UP Fair is held every February.
+During the Lantern Parade the individual colleges as well as groups within UP Diliman create Christmas lanterns and floats and then parade around the Academic Oval, culminating in a lengthy program held in front of the amphitheater, capped off by a fireworks display.
+In recent years the event has become so popular outside of UP that major television networks and media outlets regularly send crews to broadcast the event live.

-The U.P.
-Fair, organized by the UP Diliman University Student Council, is a week-long event held at the Sunken Garden that features evening music concerts, booths, and amusement park rides.
-Typically falling during the third week of February, students and youth even from outside the U.P.
-System flock to the nightly concerts.
+The UP Fair is organized by the UP Diliman University Student Council and is a week-long event during the third week of February held at the Sunken Garden, featuring evening music concerts, booths, and amusement park rides.

-Student Politics

-The university has long been a hub for political discourse, activism, and governance, with student-led movements influencing both campus policies and national affairs.
-While student politics exist in other universities across the country, UP Diliman is unique in the depth, frequency, and national impact of its political activities.
-In contrast to private universities where student government elections tend to focus on campus-specific concerns, UP Diliman's student movements regularly intersect with national issues, drawing participation from faculty, alumni, and broader activist networks.